Shortest path problem

 In graph theory, the shortest path problem is the problem of finding a path between two vertices (or nodes) in a graph such that the sum of the weights of its constituent edges is minimized.

-The problem of finding the shortest path between two intersections on a road map may be modeled as a special case of the shortest path problem in graphs, where the vertices correspond to intersections and the edges correspond to road segments, each weighted by the length of the segment.
+The problem of finding the shortest path between two intersections on a road map may be modeled as a special case of the shortest path problem in graphs, where the vertices correspond to intersections and the edges correspond to road segments, each weighted by the length or distance of each segment.

 Definition

 The shortest path problem can be defined for graphs whether undirected, directed, or mixed.
+The definition for undirected graphs states that every edge can be traversed in either direction.
+Directed graphs require that consecutive vertices be connected by an appropriate directed edge.